hugoalh/hugoalh/universal-guide/contributing.md

 ### Report A Security Vulnerability

-You can report a security vulnerability by visit the Security Policy in that project, mostly located at file `SECURITY.md` or `.github/SECURITY.md`.
+You can report a security vulnerability by [create a security vulnerability report](#create-a-security-vulnerability-report).

 ### Request A New Feature